Skip to main content

 With the help of the list below, you can be certain to not miss any important areas in the first period, regardless whether you take office in a permanent position or as an interim CFO.

-In a for-profit company, your given primary goal is to maximise the value for the owners; that is why you are there.
-To succeed in this, you must ensure that the company sets the right direction for the future, that the processes are streamlined and that all of the stakeholders are on board.
+In a for-profit company, your given primary goal is to maximize the value for the owners; that is the reason why you are there.
+To succeed in this, you must ensure that the company sets the right direction for the future, that the processes are streamlined, and that all of the stakeholders are on board.
 We will therefore look at three main areas, all of which fall under your role as the CFO:

 1. Internal and external relationships